Addressing nonlinearities in Monte Carlo: Introduction

 This approach robustly complies with expanded descriptions of the physical observable to be addressed.
-For instance, the fraction of the available sun power collected on average over the entire lifetime of the plant (operating typically 30 years) can be predicted as the expectation over time of ${\cal E}_{\bf X}(\bf X)$ varying in time.
+For instance, the fraction of the available sun power collected on average over the entire lifetime of the solar plant (typically 30 years) can be predicted as the expectation over time of ${\cal E}_{\bf X}(\bf X)$, which varies with time.
 Denoting ${\cal E}_{\bf X|Y}(\bf X|Y)$ the collected fraction at random time $\bf Y$ within the 30 years, the time-averaged fraction is given by ${\cal E}_{\bf Y}({\cal E}_{\bf X|Y}({\bf X|Y}))={\cal E}_{{\bf Y},{\bf X|Y}}({\bf X|Y})$.
-The basic algorithm above can then be encapsulated within time sampling: first pick a date for $\bf Y$, then pick a path at that date for $\bf X|Y$.
-In the end, estimate ${\cal E}_{{\bf Y},{\bf X|Y}}({\bf X|Y})$ by computing the average of the transmission success over all combined pairs (date, path).
-Meanwhile, one can as well account for sun power fluctuations by estimating the atmospheric transmission at each picked date.
-The choice of the statistical viewpoint thus allows to incorporate into one single statistical question as many ingredients as it takes: the geometrical complexity of the heliostats\cite{Siala01}, the daily course of the sun, the seasonal scale as well as the hour scale weather fluctuations\cite{Farges15}.
-Remarkably, the latter question is nearly as simple to address as the estimation of the power collected at one single date: the algorithmic design can map the full conceptual description, yet computational costs are poorly affected.
-Contrastingly, deterministic approaches would translate into unpractical computation times or require simplified and approximate descriptions, so MC has become the only practical solution in many such engineering contexts.
-Becoming such a standard practice, MC has prompted numerous theoretical developments\cite{Metropolis53,Hammersley80,Assaraf99,Roger05}.
+The basic algorithm above can then be encapsulated within time sampling: first choose a date for $\bf Y$, then pick a path at that date for $\bf X|Y$.
+Finally, estimate ${\cal E}_{{\bf Y},{\bf X|Y}}({\bf X|Y})$ by computing the average transmission success over all combined pairs (date, path).
+Meanwhile, sun power fluctuations can be accounted for by estimating the atmospheric transmission at each chosen date.
+The choice of the statistical viewpoint thus enables us to incorporate into one single statistical question as many elements as necessary: the geometrical complexity of the heliostats\cite{Siala01}, the daily course of the sun, and seasonal-scale as well as hourly-scale weather fluctuations\cite{Farges15}.
+Remarkably, the latter question is nearly as simple to address as the estimation of the power collected at one single date: the algorithmic design can map the full conceptual description, yet computational costs are hardly affected.
+Contrastingly, deterministic approaches would translate into impractical computation times or require simplified and approximate descriptions, so MC has become the only practical solution in many engineering contexts of this type.
+Having become standard practice, MC has prompted numerous theoretical developments\cite{Metropolis53,Hammersley80,Assaraf99,Roger05}.